 Global Health Cardiology Fellowship

-Applications are now being accepted for the Global Health Cardiology Fellowship for the July 2020 program start.
+Applications are accepted each fall for the Global Health Cardiology Fellowship.
 (See application process for details.)

 Global Health Fellows from the Duke Cardiology Fellowship Program follow the research pathway of the fellowship and complete fellowships in both Global Health and Cardiology in four years.
 Global Health Cardiolgy Fellows will engage in Master of Science in Global Health (MSc-GH) coursework during PGY6 and will attend weekly continuity clinics, conferences, and all other mandatory meetings required by the Cardiology Training Program during this period of training.
 Trainees will spend nine to eleven months during PGY7 engaging in clinical care and mentored research activities at a global partner site.
 Cardiology fellows who have successfully completed PGY4 are eligible to apply with the approval of their Program Director.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.